 - Helps keep cholesterol levels balanced

 There are so many other benefits especially when you combine honey with other medicinal substances, such as apple cider vinegar, goat’s milk, or lemon.
 The list goes on and on.

-Raw, local honey not only supports your local farmers, it also contains allergens and pollens from the area in which you live.
+Raw, local honey not only supports your local farmers, but it also contains allergens and pollens from the area in which you live.
 Some suggest taking a spoonful of honey or two a day leading up to allergy season in order to gradually introduce allergens to the body and give it time to adjust.
 Honey from far away will not fight allergies as well as local honey.
-Much commercial honey doesn’t even have pollen in it because it is ultra filtered, so it will have no affect on fighting allergies.
+Much commercial honey doesn’t even have pollen in it because it is ultra-filtered, so it will have no effect on fighting allergies.